jothiprakasam/Marinescope_AI_clone/README.md

 - The core ML is implemented for the Insights and Data Visualization and predictions.
 - The RAG + GEMINI is integrated for the Query the chatbot regarding the Insights.

-# Server 5 - Telegram server
+# Server 6 - Telegram server
 - The implementation of the Telegram chat service using python
-- This server is implemented to access and get insights from the telegram chatbot securly.
+- This server is implemented to access and get insights from the telegram chatbot.

+# Containerization
+This multi server will be managed by the containers by using docker.
+Docker allows us to build and ship the application to make it as image file.
+So it can be easily deployed in Cloud platforms.

 ## Solution Overview

 **Marinescope_AI_clone** is a unified, scalable ecosystem designed to automate the collection, processing, and visualization of marine biodiversity data.
 Its main features include: